 Our mats are all acid-free and completely archival.
 We bevel cut each corner with extreme precision.
-We have 4-ply and 8-ply options in Paper White, Bright White, Vivid White, and Black.
+We have 4-ply and 8-ply options in Paper White, Bright White, Artique Digital White, and Black.

 Our team has years of experience selecting the optimal color white mat for artwork.
 If you select Framer's Choice for your mat style, we can recommend the best shade of white to match your piece.
 We always check the shade of white against the art prior to framing.